How long does a trademark registration take?

 A trademark Office Action sets forth a non-extendable 6-month deadline for reply.
 You’ll also want to factor in the additional time an examining attorney may take after an Office Action response is filed to make a determination of the allowability of the mark, which could take several months.

-Out of your control: Third party oppositions
+Another factor out of your control: Third party oppositions

 Even if the USPTO review process goes smoothly and your mark is promptly published for opposition, you may still encounter opposition by a third party trademark owner who believes your mark should not be registered.
 Sometimes, a prospective opposer may file an extension of time to oppose your application which could drag the process by a couple more months until they decide whether or not to file a Notice of Opposition with the Trademark Trial and Appeal Board (TTAB).